edk0/spy/README.md

 `spy` stands for “<b>s</b>tream <b>py</b>thon”.
 It's a CLI for python that chains fragments of code together.

+**spy is unreleased software**.
+You can install it if you want (at the time of writing, you'll need to grab development versions of clize and sigtools too), but please don't expect reliability or stability—I'll make a release when I have those things.
+In particular, support for Python versions older than 3.4 relies on a huge hack.
+Python 2 is not supported at all, and might never be.

 ## Introduction

 spy operates on fragments of Python code.
 In the simplest of invocations, just